 The NYTVF wants you to create the best content you can, with as many resources at your fingertips as possible.
-With that in mind, here are our partners offering free and reduced-priced access to their libraries of production and post-production materials.
+Here are some additional materials to help your project succeeed:

 Check out The NYTVF Blog, where you can find a helpful advice from network & studio execs, Fest Alumni, NYTVF staff, and MORE.
 Designed to provide submitting artists and TV fans with insight into the current development landscape...
 If you're thinking about submitting to the NYTVF, this is for you.